JhanXXX/JhanXXX.github.io/_pages/about.md

 ## About Me

 I'm pursuing my Master's degree in Transport and Geoinformation Technology at KTH Royal Institute of Technology.
 I completed my Bachelor's degree in Civil Engineering (track: Geotechnical Engineering) at Tongji University, where I also undertook a one-year German language program and completed a minor in Artificial Intelligence.
-Outside of academics, I'm also a dancer experienced in choreography, on-stage performance, and freestyle battles.
+Outside of academics, I'm also a dancer with experience in choreography and freestyle battles.

 I'm actively seeking opportunities to contribute to exciting and challenging research projects related to transportation or geoinformatics as a full-time PhD student/Research Engineer.